Anjali-Kumari-Mina/Technical_Complaint_Reconciliation/README.md

-# Technical_Complaint_Reconciliation
+# Technical_Complaint_Reconciliation_Tool

 Overview

 This repository provides a Python script for comparing CCC and EDC Excel sheets.
-It includes a .desktop file to create a launcher for the script and an icon image for the launcher.
+The tool includes a graphical user interface (GUI) built with Tkinter, which facilitates easy file selection and result display.
+The comparison results are saved in an Excel file with color-coded discrepancies to highlight mismatches and missing records.It includes a .desktop file to create a launcher for the script and an icon image for the launcher.
 This setup allows you to easily run the Python script from your Linux desktop environment.

 Contents :-